evansbenj/XT_WW_WZ_WY/1_calling_genotypes_on_mapped_reads.md

 ```
 (and the same for XT11_WW and XT7_WY)

-# Realign indels using GATK
+# Index the new bam files
 ```
 #!/bin/sh
 #SBATCH --job-name=picard